-MSCTC-Fergus Falls is committed to a policy of nondiscrimination in employment and education opportunity.
-MSCTC does not discriminate on the basis of race, color, national origin, sex, disability or age in its educational programs, activities, and employment.
+- □ MSCTC is committed to a policy of nondiscrimination in employment and education opportunity.
+MSCTC does not discriminate on the basis of race, color, national origin, sex, disability or age in its educational programs, activities, and employment. - □ Students will be treated impartially and fairly.
+MLT Faculty will work with the Office of Equity and Inclusion, Student Support Services as well as the individual student to meet and support that student based on their individual need(s) or concern(s).